philfv9/spmf-server-webclient/README.md

   };
 ```

-4. Click the **Connect** button to establish a connection.

-5. If the connection succeed, then click on **Run job** to select an algorithm, select a data file and set the parameters.
-Then click on "Run job" to submit the job to the server.
-Then wait for the result.

-## Views
+## 🧭Views

-The web client for the SPMF server is organized into five main views, each designed to support a specific aspect of the user workflow.
-Below is a description and screenshot of each view for reference.
+The Web Client is organized into several intuitive views, each supporting a specific stage of the workflow:

 The **Dashboard** provides an overview of the server’s current status, allowing users to monitor active jobs in real time and access system logs for troubleshooting and transparency.